A family may receive one moving voucher per year. Vouchers may be requested on Tuesdays or Thursdays at 10 a.m. or 3 p.m.

 How long do I have to find a unit?

 There is a time limit of 120 days to go under contract in a new unit.
-Special circumstances will be evaluated on a case-by-case basis if more time is needed.
+Reasonable accommodation requests will be evaluated on a case-by-case basis if more time is needed.

 When can I move into my unit?